mohan2020/w2hsite/site/content/platform/index.md

       iconcolor: "#49A078"
       header: Gamification & Social
       text: >
-        Given recent trends, it is safe to assume that games and social media are significant drivers of human behavior.
+        Games and social media are significant drivers of human behavior.
 The platform allows patients to earn points, level up, use lifelines and more.
-Now combine this with peers or support partners and the results can be eye-opening.
+These features can be combined with peer competition or support.

 rulesengine:
   featureset: Rules Engine